JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 Notting Hill Housing’s commitment to the scheme is also plainly a concern.
 The [Cabinet report](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) goes on to say that _‘if the scheme has not proceeded in accordance with the DPA (Development Partnership Agreement)’_ then _‘at that point all design work will pass to the council enabling the council to market the site’_(para.
 13) - in plain language: if Notting Hill drops out then Southwark takes over and looks for another developer.

-NHHT is also now reducing considerably the number of affordable units in plot 18, its first phase of development to be completed on the estate.
+NHHT is also now [reducing](http://www.aylesburynow.london/news/posts/extra-affordable-homes-for-aylesbury-regeneration) the number of affordable units in plot 18, its first phase of development to be completed on the estate.
+It is moving these to be delivered instead on the FDS.
+Note that the [9 May Cabinet report](http://moderngov.southwark.gov.uk/documents/s68298/Report%20Aylesbury%20Regeneration%20Programme%20Delivery.pdf) announced a change of phasing: the FDS has been swapped with plot 18 - i.e. the FDS will instead be the second phase of development completed by NHHT after plot 18.
+Fresh planning applications for both sites are expected shortly.

 ## Deliverability
 Show how [Wood Dene estate](http://35percent.org/wood-dene-estate-regeneration/) was demolished in 2007 and how NHHT has [left the site empty](https://www.southwarknews.co.uk/news/notting-hill-admits-wood-dene-estate-peckham-wont-rebuilt-2019-thirteen-years-demolition/) for 10 years without building any new homes.
 This will be the future of phase 1b/1c.
 Manor Place depot was granted planning permission in 2015 but construction has still not started.